Wildflowers? Check. Dramatic waterfall? Check. Epic views of the Columbia River Gorge? Check again.

 Latourell Falls — Known for the bright yellow lichen on the walls of columnar basalt, this waterfall plunges 224 feet onto two tiers before its final descent to the Columbia River.
 See the upper and lower falls in all their magnificence in a 2.4-mile round trip, via trailhead signs at Guy Talbot State Park.
 Be aware that it’s one of the few waterfall hikes in the area currently open, so visit early and on a weekday to avoid congestion.

 Bridal Veil Falls State Park — Along with Latourell Falls, this lower trail opened to visitors in fall 2017, a few months after the fire.
+That means it also gets a lot of attention by waterfall-lovers, so it’s best to visit on a weekday when there are less crowds.
 The 1.4-mile round trip to Bridal Veil Falls is steep and full of switchbacks, but the falls are as heavenly as they sound, plunging under the old Columbia River Gorge Highway’s 1914 bridge in two tiers, as lacy as a bride’s veil.
 (Fun fact: Generations of brides have mailed their wedding invitations from Bridal Veils, just for the postmark.)

 Rowena Plateau Loop — Sharing the parking lot as the Rowena Crest Viewpoint, the trailhead to this 2.5-mile round-trip is a special place, where ecologists work to monitor rare plant populations (sorry, dogs aren’t allowed here).
 It’s also a photographer’s dream, with wildflowers in all palettes blanketing the rolling hills and valleys.
 Sign up for a volunteer-lead interpretive hike in the spring.